openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Partly

-The term *optional chaining operator* (*'?.'*) will be used as it effectively covers accesses to an object's property or calls to functions.
+The term *optional chaining operator* (*'?.'*) is used as it effectively covers accesses to an object's property, or calls to functions.
 If the object to the left of (*'?.'*) is *undefined* or *null*, then the evaluation of the entire surrounding expression is dropped, and *undefined* is used as the result of the expression.